-- TeleMAT: Suboxone and vivitrol treatments are available for individuals seeking substance use disorder treatment.
+- TeleSUD: Suboxone, Sublocade, and Vivitrol treatments are available for individuals seeking substance use disorder treatment.

 Your provider will let you know if you would benefit from any of our Telehealth services.
 If you have questions about the program, please contact 508-477-7090.